usnistgov/xslt3-functions/directory-manifest/readme.md

 `xproc-x3f-manifest.sh` - bash script invoking XML Calabash in Java: runs an XProc 1.0 pipeline to produce a directory manifest describing the current directory.

+To configure, install [XML Calabash](http://xmlcalabash.com) and adjust the script as needed to resolve resources on your system.

+Optionally, put the script's location on the system path or otherwise configure it to be available from other directories.

 To use -

 * Change directories to the folder you want polled and described
-* Run the script (with an explicit path to locate it or a setting on your system PATH)
+* Run the script (with an explicit path to locate it or a setting on your system path)
 * Inspect the resulting `manifest.md` file

 > $ ../path/to/xproc-x3f-manifest.sh

 #### Details

-A typical XML Calabash call might look like:
+A typical XML Calabash call might look like either:

+The wrapper (simple interface) pipeline

+> java -Xmx1024m -cp $CLASSPATH com.xmlcalabash.drivers.Main /path/to/make-markdown-manifest.xpl dir=$HEREPATH

+The core pipieline with options set to the same effect:

-> java -Xmx1024m -cp $CLASSPATH com.xmlcalabash.drivers.Main -omd=manifest.md -ohtml=manifest.html -odirlist=/dev/null /path/to/directory-manifest.xpl path=$HEREPATH
+> java -Xmx1024m -cp $CLASSPATH com.xmlcalabash.drivers.Main -omd=manifest.md -ohtml=manifest.html -odirlist=/dev/null /path/to/directory-manifest.xpl dir=$HEREPATH

-`-o` flags indicating output ports for XML Calabash:
+In the core pipeline, `-o` flags indicating output ports for XML Calabash, defined in the pipeline:

 - `md` - Markdown results
 - `html` HTML results
 - `dirlist` directory listing (for debugging)

+Note these ports are *not exposed* by the wrapper pipeline, which hence needs no `-o` arguments.

 Additionally